Native extensions

 Cloud build

 Defold provides the cloud build server free of charge, without any usage restrictions.
 The server is hosted in Europe, and the URL to which native code is sent is configured in the Editor Preferences window or through the --build-server command line option to bob.
-If you wish to learn more about the cloud build server or how to set up your own server please refer to the instructions on GitHub.
+If you wish to set up your own server please follow these instructions.

 Project layout